jehiah/git-open-pull/README.md

 git open-pull
 -------------

-converts creates a pull request from the command line, or attaches a branch to an open github issue converting it into a pull request.
+Create a pull request from the command line, or attach a branch to an open GitHub issue converting it into a pull request.

 ### USAGE